akka/akka/akka-docs/rst/scala/persistence.rst

 ----------------------

 A LevelDB instance can also be shared by multiple actor systems (on the same or on different nodes).
-This, for example, allows processors to failover to a backup node, assuming that the node, where the shared instance is runnning, is accessible from the backup node.
+This, for example, allows processors to failover to a backup node and continue using the shared journal instance from the backup node.

 .. warning::

   A shared LevelDB instance is a single point of failure and should therefore only be used for testing purposes.
+Highly-available, replicated journal are available as :ref:`community-projects`.

-A shared LevelDB instance can be created by instantiating the ``SharedLeveldbStore`` actor.
+A shared LevelDB instance is started by instantiating the ``SharedLeveldbStore`` actor.

 .. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#shared-store-creation